 Be Aware › Voles

 Voles, also referred to as meadow mice, are small mouse- to rat-sized rodents.
 They are pudgy, with blunt faces, small eyes, short ears, short legs, and a short tail.
-Voles reach a length of 5 to 7 inches at maturity.
+They reach a length of 5 to 7 inches at maturity.

 Their dense fur is grayish to brownish, and the under parts are generally gray, sometimes mixed with yellow or buff.
 Eight species of voles are widely distributed throughout the various ecosystems of Utah.